portotype/portotype.com/portfolio/README.md

 Technically, I hold stock in startups via investments and agreements, sometimes both.
 - Investments are situations where I directly invested money.
 I give cash, I get shares.
 I usually put in $10k, with a few rare exceptions.
-- Agreements are situations where I get shares or the economic benefit of shared because of my involvement.
+- Agreements are situations where I get shares or the economic benefit of shares because of my involvement.
     - Scouting agreements reward me for helping a VC find good investments.
 I don't actually sign the investment or send them money.
 Instead, I propose interesting companies and VCs invest.
 I may get a return if the company is successful.
-In my Portfolio, "Accel Starters" is a scouting program.
-The amounts are typically $20-30k.
+In my Portfolio, "Accel Starters" is a scouting program from Accel.com with amounts typically $20-30k.
+"Shilling Scouting" is the scouting program from Shilling.vc, where there's a more traditional recommendation.
     - Advisor agreements are those that reward me with shares for helping a company or being a Board Member; conditions apply to these shares, including vesting, and I can be "let go" of the agreement.
 It depends a lot, but I've seen advisors get 0.05%-0.4% depending on when they join.

 I made my first investments as Humberto (the person) and I now make investments as via my micro investment company (Portotype).